kartoza/IGRAC-ZimAndMozDigitizing/docs/src/digitising-process.md

 ### Checking Alignment of georeferenced Mozambique Images

 <!--Need to add more to this section-->
-Due to the nature of the scanned maps, there are slight discrepancies where the sheets meet eachother but they are minimal.
+Due to the nature of the scanned maps, there are slight discrepancies where the sheets meet each other but they are minimal.

 ![Mozambique join between sheets](moz_img/maps_join.png)